Louis II of Anjou: Naples

 Clement VII died unexpectedly in Avignon on 16 September 1394.
 Charles VI and his counsellors wanted to put an end to the schism and asked Clement VII's cardinals not to elect a new pope.
 The cardinals ignored their request and elected an Aragonese cardinal who took the name Benedict XIII.
 Louis supported Benedict, but the French prelates decided to enforce the abdication of both popes at their general assembly in Paris on 2 February 1395.
-Louis of Orléans was determined to continue the military operations in Italy, but Charles VI's wife, Isabeau of Bavaria, and Philip II of Burgundy convinced him to withdraw his troops from Italy in late February.
+Louis I, Duke of Orléans was determined to continue the military operations in Italy, but Charles VI's wife, Queen Isabeau of Bavaria, and Duke Philip II of Burgundy convinced him to withdraw his troops from Italy in late February.

 The conflict between France and Benedict XIII weakened Louis' position and Ladislaus could take advantage of his difficulties.
 When analysing their situation, historian Alan Ryder concludes that Louis revealed a "character devoid of leadership" and Ladislaus displayed that "acumen and ruthlessness which were to make him the terror of Italy".
 Louis' real authority was restricted to the city of Naples, because the Calabrian barons only formally acknowledged his rule.
 Charles VI of France openly abandoned Louis' case when he signed a treaty with Florence, promising not to intervene in Naples.

 The French clergy withdrew from the obedience to Benedict XIII and a French army laid siege to Avignon in July 1398.
 The legitimacy of Louis's rule in Naples derived from his coronation by Benedict XIII's predecessor, but his mother who administered Provence was to support the French action.
 Deprived of his revenues from France, Benedict XIII was no more able to finance Louis's troops in Naples.
 The Apulian barons rose up against Louis, forcing him to launch a military campaign to Apulia in February 1399.
 The Sanseverini abandoned him and his absence from Naples enabled Ladislaus to seize the town on 10 July.
 Louis could not continue the fight and left southern Italy for Provence in the same month.